flatironinstitute/gp-shootout/README.md

 * For RLCM: C++ compiler (and RLCM installed as submodule)
 * FLAM: (FLAM is installed as a submodule)

-To test the basic installation from MATLAB shell: `startup; test_all`
+To test the basic installation, start MATLAB from the top-level `gp-shootout` directory (which will execute `startup`), then within MATLAB type `test_all`

 To build then test all wrapped methods: from shell do `(cd algs/RLCM; ./buildit.sh)`